 More about me and my research:

-I am also passionate about improving public understanding of and engagement with science through better science communication.
-During my PhD, my partner and I co-founded Science in the Pub Adelaide (ScienceInThePubAdelaide.org.au) and, since moving to Hobart last year, Science in the Pub Tasmania (ScienceInThePubTasmania.org.au).
-These two ongoing organizations each bring a panel of 3 engaging, knowledgeable scientists into a pub to explain, and discuss a scientific topic with each other and the attendees.
-We average ~100 audience members each month, have acquired grants and sponsorship to provide free hot nibbles for the audience and free drinks for the panel and we conduct a raffle each month to make the events self-sustaining.
+I am passionate about improving public understanding of and engagement with science through better science communication.
+In 2014, during my PhD, my partner Dr Andy Flies and I co-founded Science in the Pub Adelaide (SciPubAdelaide.org.au) and, since moving to Hobart in 2015, Science in the Pub Tasmania (SciPubTas.org.au).
+These two ongoing, non-profit organizations each bring a panel of 3 engaging, knowledgeable scientists into a pub to discuss a scientific topic with each other and the attendees.
+We average ~75-100 audience members at each monthly event.
+We have acquired grants and sponsorship to provide free hot nibbles for the audience and free drinks for the panel and we conduct a raffle each month to make the events self-sustaining.
 We learn a lot and have a great time at each event and consistently get feedback from the audience (through our monthly survey) that they do too.
+My dedication to science communication and engagement has recently been acknowledged with several awards including being named the 2017 STEM Communicator of the Year for Tasmania.